+IV.
 Participation

-I will call on students, both to present cases and to comment on the issues we are discussing.
-You are expected to be prepared for every class!
-If exceptional circumstances make it impossible for you to prepare for a particular class, leave me a note on the podium before class and I will not call on you that day.
-You may do this three times during the semester without any impact to your class participation grade.
+I will call on students, both to discuss assigned cases and to comment on the issues we are discussing.
+Students are expected to be prepared for every class!
+If exceptional circumstances make it impossible for you to prepare for a particular class, sign the Pass Sheet by the podium and I will not call on you that day.
+A student may sign the Pass Sheet four times during the semester without any impact to your class participation grade.

 Students with poor class participation will have their final grade dropped by 1/3 of a letter grade.
 The decision to drop a grade for participation is at my discretion and is non-negotiable.
-A drop in class participation can result from a combination of unpreparedness, not paying attention in class, and absences (even if you have less than eight absences).
-Exceptional students may have their grade raised by 1/3 of a letter grade, at my discretion.
+A drop in class participation can result from a combination of unpreparedness, not paying attention in class, and absences (even if you have fewer than eight absences).
+In rare cases, exceptional students may have their grade raised by 1/3 of a letter grade.

-Audio Recordings of Lectures
+V. Audio Recordings of Lectures

 I will endeavor to record all of the lectures and make them available to you.
 These recordings are for class preparation purposes only, and they are not to be reproduced or redistributed in any manner.
+I reserve the right to not record a class if more than 20% of the class is absent.

+VI.
 Grading